People

 Hut & Tracks Field Manager: Brett Stokman

-Membership & Management Hunts Support: Mike Penn
+Management Hunts Support: Mike Penn

-Jaw Aging & Data Collection: Dustin Murdock
+Jaw Aging & Data Collection: Allan Jackson

 Cam Speedy is a freelance Wildlife Biologist based in the Central North Island with more than 30 years’ experience working on a range of both native and introduced wildlife.
 Cam’s first love is Sika deer and he has been involved in sika research most of his working life including habitat studies, herd dynamics, population monitoring and radio tracking work, with a number of published scientific papers and 100’s of magazine articles.